Tool/solver to resolve the Lights Out levels (Tiles Flip), a puzzle game based on a change of state/color of the cells of a grid (and its neighbours).

 There are several variations and options in Lights Out:

-— Grid size: different grid formats are possible, ranging from 3x3, 4x4, 5x5, 6x6 to larger or even rectangular sizes.
+— Grid size: Various grid formats are possible, ranging from 3x3, 4x4, 5x5, 6x6 to larger or even rectangular grid sizes (dCode accepts any square or rectangular grid size).

-— Random or set start state: lights can start in various configurations.
+— Random or defined starting state: Lights can start in various configurations (dCode accepts any initial state).

-— Limited actions: the number of state changes allowed can be restricted to increase the difficulty.
+— Limited actions: The number of allowed state changes can be restricted to increase difficulty (use dCode to obtain the solution with the minimum number of moves)

-— Timed game: A countdown can add an extra challenge to complete the game within a time limit.
+— Timed game: A countdown can add an extra challenge to completing the game within a given time limit (use dCode to get the solution quickly)

 An effective strategy is to observe the patterns and symmetries in the grid, if there are any, then carry out symmetrical actions: bulb on the right then bulb on the left etc.